Douglas A-4 Skyhawk in New Zealand service: Service with No. 75 Squadron

 At the time of his deployment to the United States in 1969 to train on Skyhawks, Donaldson was the commander of No. 75 Squadron.
 During his period in command, he had set up the squadron's acrobatics display team.
 During 1983, the team performed the first instance of a barrel roll at low level by two aircraft connected to each other via an air refueling hose.
 Displays were flown at major celebratory events, including in Australia at the RAN's 75th anniversary in 1986, the RNZAF's 50th anniversary in 1987, at the Australian Bicentenary Airshow at Richmond in 1988 and at the opening of the 1990 Commonwealth Games.

 On the outbreak of the First Gulf War in 1990, No. 75 Squadron intensified its training in anticipation of being dispatched to the Middle East.
-In the event, the New Zealand Government opted to send transport aircraft as the RNZAF's contribution to the United Nation's Desert Storm operations.
+In the event, the New Zealand Government opted to send transport aircraft as the RNZAF's contribution to the United Nations' Desert Storm operations.
 The squadron continued to be engaged in regular training deployments to Australia and Southeast Asia over the next few years.
 One notable deployment was to Darwin in July–August 1999.
 At the time, there was considerable civil unrest in East Timor, to the north, and, in anticipation of a possible intervention from Australia, the Skyhawks carried out strike and maritime exercises with the RAN, the RNZN, as well as the Indonesian and Papua New Guinean military.
 Ultimately, No. 75 Squadron did not participate in the East Timor operation when it went ahead due to logistical constraints.

 Morale in the RNZAF declined towards the end of the 1990s following a change of government in New Zealand.
 The political leadership abandoned plans to replace its strike aircraft and cancelled other upgrade programs.
 By May 2001, following the departure of several Skyhawk pilots from the RNZAF, there were only eight now available for the squadron's thirteen Skyhawks.
 One of these was the RNZAF's first female jet fighter pilot, Flying Officer Kelly Logue.
 The final overseas deployment of the squadron was in September, to Singapore, where its Skyhawks engaged in mock combats with the jet fighters of the Singaporean Air Force.
 No. 75 Squadron was disbanded on 13 December.